barrykn/big-sur-micropatcher/README.md

 This documentation is more thorough than for previous versions of this patcher, but it may still be incomplete.
 Remember that you *do this at your own risk*, you could easily lose your data, expect bugs and crashes, Big Sur is still under development (as is this patcher), etc.

 ## Compatibility between different releases of this patcher and different Big Sur developer beta releases
+- v0.0.19 (this release): Tested with developer beta 4 (20A5343i).
+Almost certainly also works with developer beta 3.
+Code to support developer beta 1 and 2 is still present; it may or may not work anymore, but I may go back and test it later.
-- v0.0.18 (this release): Tested with developer beta 3 (20A5323l).
-Should also work with developer beta 2.
+- v0.0.18: Tested with developer beta 3 (20A5323l).
+Should also work with developer beta 2 and (at least on 2012 and newer Macs) beta 4.
 Code to support developer beta 1 is still present, but it may or may not work anymore.
 - v0.0.17: Tested with developer beta 2 (20A4300b) and 3 (20A5323l), but should be compatible with developer beta 1 as well.
 - v0.0.16: Tested with developer beta 3 (20A5323l), but should be compatible with developer beta 1 and 2 as well.
 - v0.0.10-v0.0.15: Tested with developer beta 2 (20A4300b), but should be compatible with developer beta 1 and 3 as well.